OscarJauffret/Tomate-Mozza/devlog.md

 - Fixed a bug we had with the old and current states.
 They were the same, so the agent was confused.
 Now surely the agent will be very smart.

 ---

+### 19 March 2025, 3h

+- Profiled the time it took for an execution of the on_run_step function to determine a good game speed.
+- Created a simpler track for the agent to train in.
+It is a straight line.
+- Optimized the train_step function to run faster, now avoiding moving from GPU to CPU and back.

+#### Tried

+- Modified the reward to be multiplied by the in game speed.
+This way, the agent will be rewarded for going faster.
+- Added a multiplicative penalty to the reward.
+If the agent collides with the wall, its reward will be divided by 5, and if it finishes the track, it will be multiplied by 10.
+- Changed the next_turn input to the in game speed because there are no turns in the new track.
+- Increased the learning rate to 0.005 from 0.001 to try to speed up the learning
+- Increased the number of layers to 2 layers of 128 neurons each.
+- As the epsilon decreases, the agent's score is becoming worse and worse.
+It looks like it is not learning anything.

+---